matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 </ul>

-With this information, you can now [Create a draft budget](http://www.tate.org.uk/about/projects/matters-media-art/budget-guidelines), review, and make a decision as to whether you wish to proceed with the request or stop.
+With this information, you can now <a href="{{ site.url }}/downloads/loanbudgetcostassessmenttemplate.xls">create a draft budget</a>, review, and make a decision as to whether you wish to proceed with the request or stop.

 ## Request, consider, approve
 Here the lender and the borrower come together to consider a particular request.
 The main areas of discussion are often the nature of the work and associated costs.
 Not all requests are accepted and successful requests often include some degree of negotiation.
 The resulting loan agreement is the document outlining the agreed-upon terms of the loan.